Rich German chocolate cookies are soft and chewy chocolate cookies that are packed with sweet coconut, melty chocolate pieces, and pecans.

 Notes

-- Correctly measuring the ingredients is key.
+- Flour: Correctly measuring the ingredients is key.
 I suggest either weighing the ingredients or aerating the flour (sifting or fluffing) and then scooping and leveling.
 Packing in too much flour will cause the cookies not to spread or to be dry and crumbly.

-- Or scant 1/2 teaspoon table salt
+- Kosher salt: Or scant 1/2 teaspoon table salt

 - Nutrition values are estimates.